-Many daily activities, training and life are currently restricted due to the coronavirus outbreak.
+Many daily activities, training and life are currently restricted due to coronavirus.
 We hope, as I am sure you do, that these restrictions will help reduce the spread of this disease.

-During this period of uncertainty, the best way to make the most out of your situation is to focus on the training that will ultimately bring you the most gains - within the restrictions you have, and bearing in mind the impact each session has on the next.
+During this period of uncertainty, the best way to make the most out of your situation is to focus on the training that will bring you the most gains - within the restrictions you have and bearing in mind the impact each session has on the next.

 When you want to change things around: